I opened the hard metal door as Recks stood behind me, his gaze steady, a bit of a troubled, thoughtful expression on his face.

 Hearing these words, a cold shudder ran over her back.
 What a horrendous death.

-Recks in retune took a step closer, his eyes becoming a pure white the next moment, his pupils traveling up his head, the red arteries the only taint of impurity to his eyes.
+Recks in retune took a step closer, his eyes turning pure white the next moment, his pupils traveling up his head, the red arteries the only taint on his eyes.

 Slowly going over the entire room, his gaze stopped on the corpse, or a bit behind it.

-Walking over and crouching beside it, he shoved the corpse to the side a bit, a trail of blood scraping over the floor.
+As he walked over and crouched beside it, he shoved the corpse to the side, a trail of blood scraping over the floor and wall.

 His eyebrows twitched slightly, the only change in expression I could observe throughout the entire process.
 Then his fist suddenly raced downward.